On the night

 Prepare to see your city in a different light

 Get ready for an amazing Shine Night Walk.
 Here are some easy ways to make your night an unforgettable experience.

 The success of the event is down to so many people, and without amazing volunteers like you, it wouldn’t be possible.

 If you fancy handing out medals, cheering people on, helping out at venues, or cycling the route to help out participants, then there's a role for you.

 Photos on the night

-Our photography partner, SportCam, will be taking photos of you along the route and at the finish line.
-If you're snapped on the night, make sure you take a look at the SportCam website to find and buy your photos.
+Our photography partner, SportCam, will be taking photos of you along the route at Shine London ONLY.
+If you're snapped on the course throughout the night, make sure you take a look at the SportCam website to find and buy your photos.